Intrinsic isometries in Euclidean space: Introduction

 for any $x\in \spc{R}$.

 In particular, any Riemannian $d$-space admits an intrinsic isometry to $\EE^d$. \end{thm}

-For path isometries, this theorem was proved in \cite[2.4.11]{gromov-PDE}, and the same proof works for intrinsic isometries.
+For path isometries, this theorem was proved by Mikhael Gromov \cite[2.4.11]{gromov-PDE}, and the same proof works for intrinsic isometries.
 Applying this theorem, one can show that any limit of increasing sequence of Riemannian metrics on a fixed $d$-dimensional manifold admits an intrinsic isometry to $\EE^d$.
 (The proof is similar to ``if''-part of the main theorem.)
 In particular, any sub-Riemannian metric on $d$-dimensional manifold admits an intrinsic isometry to $\EE^d$.

 \begin{thm}{Theorem} Let $\spc{P}$ be a Euclidean polyhedron and $f\: \spc{P}\to\EE^d$ be a short map.
 Then, given $\eps>0$, there is a piecewise linear intrinsic isometry $\imath\: \spc{P}\to \EE^d$ such that